dicody/spring-boot-mem-usage/README.md

-# Spring Boot templates with Dockerfiles for memory experiments
+# Spring Boot projects with Dockerfiles

-This project provides different Spring Boot project configurations for min memory experiments.
+The idea behind this project is to find out min memory requirements for Dockerized Spring Boot applications.

+## TBD

+- non-functional requirements (covered by automated suite)
+- reduce boilerplate in templates

 ## Prerequisite
 1. checkout repository